Rakhi Ka Swayamwar: After "Faisle Ki Raat"

 Originally, the winner of the show was going to marry in the final episode.
 But, when Rakhi did not feel ready to get married, she and Elesh got engaged during the final episode entitled "Faisle Ki Raat".
 After the show, It was reported that the couple were happy and had agreed to do a show called Pati Patni Aur Woh.
 It was during this show, that their relationship went downhill.
 They split up after the show because Elesh wanted Rakhi to quit her job as a Bollywood dancer and settle in Canada with him.
-After the split, many news and magazines reported that this was predecided that Rakhi had done the show for money and that Elesh did the show for publicity.
+After the split, many news and magazines reported that it was predecided that Rakhi had done the show for money and that Elesh did the show for publicity.